jamesrharwood/thesis/data/barriers.md

 * Planning research
 * Designing research
-  * Researchers want items presented in the order in which decisions need to be made
+  * Researchers report wanting items presented in the order in which decisions need to be made
-  * Researchers want links to resources
+  * Researchers report wanting links to resources
 * Whilst collecting data
-  * Researchers want items ordered in the order they are done
+  * Researchers report wanting items ordered in the order they are done
-  * Items embedded into data collection tools
+  * Resaerchers report wanting items embedded into data collection tools
 * Drafting manuscript
-  * templates
+  * Researchers report wanting templates
 * Checking manuscripts
 * Demonstrating compliance
-  * Checklists embedded into submission workflows
+  * Researchers report wanting checklists embedded into submission workflows
 * Reviewing the reporting of other people’s manuscripts
 * Appraising the quality of other people’s manuscripts

 ---

 id: need-up-to-date-guidance
-title: Guidelines can become outdated
+title: RGs can become outdated
 driver_id: opportunity
 ---